usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 Many commenters also asked the Department to provide additional resources and guidance to help small entities comply.
-The Small Business Administration Office of Advocacy also highlighted the need for the Department to produce a small entity compliance guide.
-105 The Department plans to issue the required small entity compliance guide.
+The Small Business Administration Office of Advocacy also highlighted the need for the Department to produce a small entity compliance guide. {% fn 105 %} The Department plans to issue the required small entity compliance guide.
 The Department is also issuing a Final Regulatory Flexibility Analysis as part of this rulemaking, which explains the impact of subpart H of this part on small public entities.
 In addition, although the Department does not currently operate